SPCA’S SPECIAL BIRTHDAY GIFTS TO JUST PIZZA OWNER MARY ALLOY: DEDICATION OF A ‘DOG SUITE’ & PAWS IN THE PARK ’21

 By: SPCA Chief Communications Officer Gina Lattuca

-Buffalo has moved full-speed-ahead into hot weather, with temperatures this week predicted to surpass 90 degrees.
+Buffalo and the rest of the country have moved full-speed-ahead into hot weather, with temperatures this week again predicted to surpass 90 degrees.
 While many are happy with the warm weather forecast, it’s important to remember pets don’t fare as well as some of their owners on these hot days.
 Please keep the following hot weather pets tips in mind and share with pet owners you know:

 The typical signs of heatstroke are: